How to Tell If a Gold Jewelry Piece Is High Quality?

 On a new piece of jewelry purchased from a jeweler, both hallmarks should be present.
 Their absence can be considered a red flag.

-Where to Find the Hallmarks
+Where to Look for Hallmarks

-Solid Gold, Gold-Plated, Vermeil: Know the Difference
+Solid Gold, Gold-Plated, Vermeil: Don't Mix Them Up

-understand the difference between solid gold jewelry, gold-plated, and vermeil
+understand the difference between solid gold jewelry gold-plated and vermeil

 These three designations coexist on the market but represent very different realities - and very different levels of durability.